Roma Agrawal

-Roma Agrawal is an Indian-British chartered structural engineer based in London.
+Roma Agrawal (born 1983/84) is an Indian-British chartered structural engineer based in London.
 She has worked on several major engineering projects, including the Shard.
 Agrawal is also an author and a diversity campaigner, championing women in engineering.

 Early life and education

-Agrawal was born in 1983 in Mumbai, India, before moving to London.
+Agrawal grew up in Mumbai, India, before moving to London.
 She also lived in Ithaca, New York for five years.
 She completed her A-Levels at North London Collegiate School.
 In 2004, she gained a BA in physics from the University of Oxford, and in 2005, an MSc in Structural Engineering from Imperial College London.

 Agrawal attributes her enthusiasm for engineering to her love of making (and breaking) things, cultivated by playing with Lego as a child.
 Agrawal attributes her entry into engineering to a summer placement at the Oxford Physics Department where she worked alongside engineers who were designing particle detectors for CERN.